LNB283/THM/EASY/Jason/Jaoson_Walkthrough.md

 ```
 **Namp scan result**
 ```
+Host discovery disabled (-Pn).
+All addresses will be marked 'up' and scan times will be slower.
+Starting Nmap 7.91 ( https://nmap.org ) at 2022-01-30 20:11 CEST
+Nmap scan report for 10.10.237.12
+Host is up (0.25s latency).
+Not shown: 65533 closed ports
+PORT   STATE SERVICE
+22/tcp open  ssh
+80/tcp open  http
 ```
 Let's check  the website.
 We gather interesting information from the homepage : Built with NodeJs